Common name: Blue vervain

 Science: Due to the medicinal importance of blue vervain in Southern Nigeria, it has been studied there and found to display anti-malarial (Akuodor et al., 2010), anti-diarrhoeal (Akuodor et al., 2010), and anti-ulcer activities (Akuodor et al., 2012), using in vivo models, this supports the traditional use of the herb in this region.
 Like vervain, there are no human studies of blue vervain.

-Dosage: 10-25 drops two or three times daily.
+Dosage: Dose of tincture is 1-10 drops 3-4 times daily.
 Low doses around this range are better as it is very bitter so may induce nausea at higher doses.
-I have found blue vervain is strong and effective even at low doses.
+Blue vervain is strong and effective even at low doses.

 Research on models